-Step 1: Informal Resolution
+Step 1: Informal Resolution - Initial Discussion

-Before filing a formal written grievance, the grievant must make a good faith effort to confer with the party against whom he or she has a grievance in an effort to resolve the matter informally

-The President/Dean of the college shall confer with the parties and make every reasonable effort to resolve the grievance informally as quickly as possible.
-Discussions regarding informal resolution are expected to be treated with confidentiality and may not be disclosed or referenced during any subsequent formal proceedings on the grievance.
-The grievant should normally initiate this informal process within fifteen (15) days of the most recent incident or action leading to the grievance.
-This meeting should represent an effort to achieve, by informal means, what the grievant regards as a fair and reasonable resolution to the complaint
+Before filing a formal written grievance, the grievant must make a good faith effort to confer with the party against whom he or she has a grievance in an effort to resolve the matter informally.
+The grievance must be brought to the attention of the appropriate individuals within the timelines specified in these Procedures or the grievance will not be considered.
+Informal discussions between the parties at all levels of the College should occur in good faith to attempt to resolve the dispute.
+Discussions regarding informal resolution are expected to be treated with confidentiality.
+The Grievant should initiate this informal process within fourteen (14) days of the most recent incident or action leading to the grievance.
+This meeting should represent an effort to achieve by informal means what the Grievant regards as fair and reasonable resolution to the complaint.